aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A. Each team has two restrictor lines during their drives, each of which extend completely across the width of the pitch:

 i.
-The team’s own keeper zone line is a hard restrictor line. ii.
+The team's own keeper zone line is a hard restrictor line.

+ii.
 The midfield line is a soft restrictor line.

 B. The Quadball is considered to have crossed a restrictor line when it touches either the ground or an object or person that is on or past the line.

 i.
 A player touching the ground on both sides of the restrictor line is considered to have crossed the line.

 C. The Quadball cannot be moved backwards across the hard restrictor line with the following exceptions:

 i.
 The first action of a drive; either by throwing the ball or by walking it backwards if:

 a.
 The ball does not also cross the midpoint restrictor line.

 ii.
 A defensive player deflects the Quadball, during or after the propulsion.

 iii.
 A defensive player strips the Quadball.

 D. If an offensive player carries or propels the Quadball backward across the midpoint line for any reason, it shall be ruled a reset, with the following exceptions:

 i.
 If a defensive player deflects the Quadball, during or after the propulsion and before it travels backward across a restrictor line, this shall not be considered a reset.

 a.
-This includes deflections done with a dodgeball. ii.
+This includes deflections done with a dodgeball.

+ii.
 If a defender forces the Quadball carrier backwards across the midpoint line through physical contact or strips the Quadball causing it to travel across the midpoint line, this shall not immediately be considered a reset.

 a.
 Once the Quadball carrier is free from contact they or their teammates must act to carry or propel the Quadball forward across the midpoint restrictor line.